-- Title IX Toolbox - Contains useful resources we will reference during the training. - Contains checklists, templates and drafts to use as a starting point when processing a new case.
+- Contains useful resources we will reference during the training. - Contains checklists, templates and drafts to use as a starting point when processing a new case. - Contains a pdf copy of this PowerPoint, which you must publish on your District website.